March Action: Events

-The leadership of the KPD, which had long been seeking pretexts for the violent overthrow of the hated Weimar parliamentary democracy, hoped for a spontaneous uprising of the workers in Central Germany in response to the intervention of state power there.
+The leadership of the KPD, which had long been seeking pretexts for overthrowing the hated Weimar government, hoped for a spontaneous uprising of the workers in Central Germany in response to the intervention of state power there.
 Revolutionary actions were to be initiated primarily through propaganda in the party newspaper "Rote Fahne" (Red Flag).
 The workers initially behaved cautiously.
 Despite the call from the KPD district leadership for a general strike on March 21, work continued in most companies outside the district of Mansfeld.
 Only on the following day did the work stoppages in the mining area Mansfeld-Eisleben expand.

-With the arrival of the KAPD member Max Hoelz, who had already emerged as a violent and radical 'leader in the 1919/1920 workers' unrest in the Vogtland region, the strike movement escalated into a violent insurrection.
+With the arrival of the KAPD member Max Hoelz, who had already emerged as a violent and radical leader in the 1919/1920 workers' unrest in the Vogtland region, the strike movement escalated into a violent insurrection.
 Hoelz spoke at various strike assemblies and called on the workers to violently resist the police.
 The first violent attacks on police officers in Eisleben occurred during 22 March.
 Hoelz began to equip striking workers and unemployed miners with weapons and organise them into raiding parties, which subjected the area around Mansfeld, Eisleben and Hettstedt to arson, looting, bank robbery and explosives attacks.
 Trains were derailed and railway lines blown up.
 The KPD district leadership in Halle increasingly lost control of the armed workers due to the instigation of violence by Hoelz.